cemozbas/DSA210-Project/README.md

 # Limitations and Future Work
 Limitations:

-	•	Data is limited to New York City, making results location-dependent.
+  •Data is limited to New York City, making results location-dependent.

-	•	Other external factors (e.g., traffic, bike availability) are not included.
+  •Other external factors (e.g., traffic, bike availability) are not included.

 Future Improvements:

-	•	Expand analysis to other cities for comparison.
+  •Expand analysis to other cities for comparison.

-	•	Use real-time data for predictive modeling.
+  •Use real-time data for predictive modeling.